Founded: 1854 in Tuskegee, Alabama; moved to Montgomery, Alabama, in 1909.

 Degree Completion Program: Huntingdon’s Evening Bachelor’s Degree allows working professionals a convenient and flexible schedule for completing their bachelor’s degrees with majors in business management or criminal justice.
 Each course is offered just one night a week in five-week terms.
 The program is offered at sites around the state.

-Huntingdon College is committed to a policy against legally impermissible, arbitrary, or unreasonable discriminatory practices.Therefore, the College, in accordance with applicable federal and state law and stated College policy, prohibits discrimination on the basis of actual or perceived race, color, ethnicity, gender, gender identity, sexual orientation, disability, religion, age and/or national origin.
+Huntingdon College is committed to a policy against legally impermissible, arbitrary, or unreasonable discriminatory practices.Therefore, the College, in accordance with applicable federal and state law and stated College policy, prohibits discrimination in its employment practices and in the delivery of its educational programs on the basis of actual or perceived race, color, ethnicity, gender, gender identity, sexual orientation, disability, religion, age, and/or national origin.
 Inquiries and or complaints may be addressed to the Huntingdon College Title IX Coordinator / 1500 East Fairview Av. / Montgomery, AL 36106, phoned to 334-833-4420 or e-mailed to TitleIXCoordinator@hawks.huntingdon.edu.
 Inquiries or complaints regarding disability services may be addressed to Huntingdon College / ADA Section 504 Coordinator / Director of Disability Services at 1500 East Fairview Avenue Montgomery, AL 36106, phoned to 334-833-4465 or e-mailed to DisabilityServices@hawks.huntingdon.edu.
 For additional information, contact the Atlanta office of the U.S. Department of Education, Office for Civil Rights, 61 Forsyth St. S.W., Suite 19T10, Atlanta, GA 30303-8927 at 404-874-9406; OCR.Atlanta@ed.gov.